liambll/blog-archive/_posts/2017-07-09-hypothesis-testing.markdown

 Power ~of ~test = 1 - \beta
 \\]

-__P-value approach__
+__P-value__
 After observing data (by collecting evidence), we can calculate certain test statistics __T__.
-P-value is the probability, under the null hypothesis, of the test statistic __T__ at least as extreme in the direction of the alternative hypothesis as what was observed.
-If the P-value is small, say less than or equal to \\(\alpha\\), then it is "unlikely" and we reject the null hypothesis.
-If the P-value is large, say more than α, then it is "likely" and we fail to reject the null hypotehsis
+P-value is the probability, given the null hypothesis, of the test statistic __T__ at least as extreme in the direction of the alternative hypothesis as what was observed.
+* If the P-value is small, say less than or equal to \\(\alpha\\), we did not observe the test statistic __T__ at least as extreme in the direction of the alternative hypothesis.
+Therefore, null hypothesis is "unlikely" and we reject the null hypothesis.
+* If the P-value is large, say more than α, we in deed observed the test statistic __T__ at least as extreme in the direction of the alternative hypothesis.
+Therefore, null hypotehsis is "likely" and we fail to reject the null hypotehsis.

 ## 2. Common Hypothesis test